geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 I'm the goal for this week.
 I guess if you be in has anything.
 I'm going to upload.

 ##### **Geohot** [[00:35:08](https://www.youtube.com/watch?v=U-UYchhy_dY&t=2108)]
 I upload.
-Lama wait.
-We should be able to try fetching the Lama wait from the files.
+LLaMA wait.
+We should be able to try fetching the LLaMA wait from the files.
 I don't know.
 The big one is pretty big.
-Maybe it's using like the wrong like a llama one.
+Maybe it's using like the wrong like a LLaMA one.
 So is it all solved like what side's going to do the hashing?

 ##### **Geohot** [[00:35:41](https://www.youtube.com/watch?v=U-UYchhy_dY&t=2141)]
 Yeah.
 We don't want the client side to do the hashing.